-The Control valve is occasionally The flow valve is designed with No solutions necessary, the dripping at the transfer tube tight tolerances and designed to be removable for easy cleaning.
-It is not uncommon for your flow valve to have an occasional drip where it meets the transfer tube when the melter is warm.
-The now valve is designed with tole valve is designed with tole which prevent it from binding the intense heat of the bur occasional drip when the machine is fully light tolerances and designed to be removable for easy cleaning.
-It is not uncommon for your flow occasional drip when the machine is fully light tolerances and designed to be removable for easy cleaning.
-It is not uncommon for your flow occasional drip when the melter is warm.
+The Control valve is occasionally The flow valve is designed with tight No solutions necessary, the flow dripping at the transfer tube tolerances and designed to be valve is designed with tolerances removable for easy cleaning.
+It is not which prevent it from binding from uncommon for your flow valve to the intense heat of the torch.
+An have an occasional drip where it occasional drip is perfectly normal meets the transfer tube when the when the machine is fully heated. melter is warm.